The $\Sigma$_1 Provability Logic of HA: Introduction

-In this paper we introduce an axiomatization of a modal logic $\lles$ and prove the following result which partially answers the question.
-We show that for any modal proposition $A$, which has no nested implication to the left ($\sf TNNIL$-formula), $A$ is in the $\Sigma_1$-provability logic of ${\sf HA}$, iff ${\sf i GL}+{\sf CP}\vdash A$, where ${\sf iGL}$ is the intuitionistic G\"odel-L\"ob's logic and ${\sf CP}$ is the {\em completeness principle} $B\to\Box B$ (this theory is named in this paper as $\LC$).
-This in combination with the conservativity result of \autoref{Theorem-TNNIL Conservativity of LC over LLe+} and also some variant of Visser's $\NNIL$-algorithm in \cite{Visser02}, implies that the $\Sigma_1$-provability logic of ${\sf HA}$ is a decidable modal theory, that is called $\lles$ here.
+In this paper, we introduce an axiomatization of a modal logic $\lles$ and prove the following result which partially answers the question.

+We first show that any $\TNNIL$-proposition\footnote{ We say that $A$ is $\TNNIL$, if any two nested occurrences of $\to$ in the left are separated by a $\Box$.
+For example $(p\to q)\to r$ and $\neg (p\to q)$ are not $\TNNIL$, while $p\to q$ and $\Box(p\to q)\to r$ are $\TNNIL$.
+Precise definition of $\TNNIL$-propositions, a modal variant of $\NNIL$-propositions \cite{Visser-Benthem-NNIL}, is in \Cref{subsubsec-TNNIL-algorithm}. } $A$ is in the $\Sigma_1$-provability logic of ${\sf HA}$, iff ${\sf i GL}+{\sf CP}\vdash A$, where ${\sf iGL}$ is the intuitionistic G\"odel-L\"ob's logic and ${\sf CP}$ is the {\em completeness principle} $B\to\Box B$ (we call this theory as $\LC$).
+This fact in combination with the conservativity result of \Cref{Theorem-TNNIL Conservativity of LC over LLe+} and also some variant of Visser's $\NNIL$-algorithm in \cite{Visser02}, implies that the $\Sigma_1$-provability logic of ${\sf HA}$, is a decidable modal theory, that is called $\lles$ here.
 More precisely, we find a system $\lles$ such that

-in which, $*$ range over all of the substitutions that $p^*$ is a $\Sigma_1$-sentence for atomic variables $p$.
-It is worth mentioning that a non-modal variant of all the axioms of $\lles$, were already discovered by Visser in \cite{VisserThes,Visser82,Visser02}.
+in which, $*$ range over all of the interpretations that $p^*$ is a $\Sigma_1$-sentence for atomic variables $p$.
+The complete axiomatization of $\lles$ is in \Cref{Sec-Aximatizing-TNNIL}.
+It is worth mentioning that a non-modal variant for all of the axioms of $\lles$, were already discovered by Visser in \cite{VisserThes,Visser82,Visser02}.
 He also showed in \cite{Visser02} that those variant of axioms of $\lles$ are sound for $\Sigma_1$ arithmetical interpretations in $\HA$.